Omicron less likely to put you in the hospital, studies say

 That analysis included all cases of COVID-19 confirmed by PCR tests in England in the first half of December in which the variant could be identified: 56,000 cases of omicron and 269,000 cases of delta.

 A separate study out of Scotland, by scientists at the University of Edinburgh and other experts, suggested the risk of hospitalization was two-thirds less with omicron than delta.
-But that study pointed out that the nearly 24,000 omicron cases in Scotland were predominantly among younger adults ages 20 to 39.
+But that study pointed out that the nearly 24,000 omicron cases in Scotland were predominantly among younger adults ages 20-39.
 Younger people are much less likely to develop severe cases of COVID-19.

 The findings have not yet been reviewed by other experts, the gold standard in scientific research.